off grid solar batteries

 Q: How long do lithium solar batteries last in off-grid systems?

 The lifespan of lithium solar batteries varies depending on the type of battery, usage, and maintenance.
 Generally, lead-acid batteries last around 2 to 3 years, while lithium batteries, such as the Redodo 12V 100Ah LiFePO4 lithium battery, can last significantly longer—up to 10+ years with proper maintenance.
-The Redodo 12V battery offers up to 4,000 cycles at 100% depth of discharge, making it a durable choice for off-grid applications.
+These LiFePO4 batteries offer up to 4,000 cycles at 100% depth of discharge, making it a durable choice for off-grid applications.

 Q: Can solar rechargeable batteries be used for emergency backup power?